Complex or undifferentiated medical problems

 • BNP (if available)

-• Magnesium and phosphate results (if appropriate)
+• Magnesium and phosphate (if indicated)

 • Background information on occupational history and past infectious diseases (if appropriate)